Important information for Adult Registration 2023

 "Intro" class meets for one (2-hr) session, scheduled several days ahead of the first meeting of the Level 1 class it's introducing.
 Class is conducted both on land and in the sailboats.
 Sailing Notes are provided.
 No experience needed to take the "Sailing Basics" class.

-This two-hour introductory welcoming session "Sailing Basics" is recommended for all Level 1 classes, especially for first-timer sailors.
+This two-hour introductory welcoming session "Orientation" is recommended for all Level 1 classes, especially for first-timer sailors.
 To discuss this introductory session in terms of your own sailing experience, please use [contact us].

 SessionDateTime